 Gabe Nelson is a content specialist of over 7 years of experience, currently working with bonus.ly.
-He has a passion and keen understanding when it comes to HR and employee management.
+He has a passion and keen understanding when it comes to HR, employee management, and employee rewards.
 He has written hundreds of content pieces in numerous niches.
 Currently, he lives in Missouri with his wife and kids.

 Your employees are the lifeblood of your business.
 They provide the support and manpower you need to function and grow.
 The level of success and the results you achieve will directly reflect the performance of your employees.

 Satisfied employees are also more productive and efficient.
 However, a study showed that as much as 85% of employees are happy with their jobs and only 15% of employees are engaged in the workplace.
 Happy and engaged workers are more likely to feel personally invested in your business, leading them to work harder and smarter; this results in better products and more satisfied customers.

 It’s also vital that employees know where they stand.
 Not receiving a promotion or a much-anticipated raise because of performance shouldn’t be a surprise to them.
 Conversely, they should also receive positive feedback for a job well done to keep them moving on the right track; this means that evaluating employees’ performance is an essential role of leadership.

 So how do you guarantee an employee’s role is as fulfilling as possible?
 And how do you communicate how well they are doing in their roles?

 In his Process Street article, we’ll be covering:

 - Creating a recognition system that perfectly fits your employees

 - Managing and motivating your employees for success